Black and white: Contemporary use

 Since the late 1960s, few mainstream films have been shot in black-and-white.
 The reasons are frequently commercial, as it is difficult to sell a film for television broadcasting if the film is not in color.
 1961 was the last year in which the majority of Hollywood films were released in black and white.

 Computing

+Binary image of a street in Dhaka.

 In computing terminology, black-and-white is sometimes used to refer to a binary image consisting solely of pure black pixels and pure white ones; what would normally be called a black-and-white image, that is, an image containing shades of gray, is referred to in this context as grayscale.